GoogleChrome/developer.chrome.com/site/en/docs/apps/app_codelab_publish/index.md

 5. Use the **choose file** dialog box to find the .zip file in your system.
 Select that file to upload.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Zl8a11fQ8j3Dmak4t6Fb.jpg", alt="Choose a zip to upload", height="365", width="644" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Zl8a11fQ8j3Dmak4t6Fb.jpg", alt="Choose a zip to upload", height="365", width="644" %}

 You are nearly done.
 If you are not quite ready for the next step, you can save the draft for later, or you can publish it to a group of testers.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/UNBhXQl7cHVl3GeNFVfl.png", alt="Save a draft", height="174", width="643" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/UNBhXQl7cHVl3GeNFVfl.png", alt="Save a draft", height="174", width="643" %}

 ## Add promotional materials {: #promotional-metadata }

 Before you can publicly publish your app, you need to add promotional assets and extra meta information about your application.You should see a screen that looks like this:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/XbR8jGkSRblieFkfGA6i.png", alt="Add meta information for your app", height="480", width="800" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/XbR8jGkSRblieFkfGA6i.png", alt="Add meta information for your app", height="480", width="800" %}

 The below fields are mandatory: